-7 Most Famous UNESCO World Heritage Sites in Iran Iran has 27 UNESCO World Heritage Sites as of September 2023, 25 of which are cultural and 2 are natural.
-The first UNESCO site in Iran, Tchogha Zanbil, was registered in 1979.
-The latest registered sites is the Persian Caravanserai, registered in September 2023 and
+7 Most Famous UNESCO World Heritage Sites in Iran Iran has 29 UNESCO World Heritage Sites as of July 2025.
+In overall 27 of which are cultural heritage sites and 2 are natural sites.
+The first Iranian sites registered with UNESCO were Persepolis and Chogha Zanbil, which were registered in 1979.
+The latest registered

 Ten Useful Tips for Traveling to Iran As one of the ancient cradles of civilization, Iran is a vast country embracing various climatic conditions, ethnic groups, and cultures.
-The variety in attractions, landscapes, traditions, customs, and activities is so amazing that may make you bewildered.
+The variety in attractions, number of UNESCO Sites, landscapes, traditions, customs, and activities is so amazing that may make you bewildered.
 If you wish to travel to Iran for the first time or you are a tour operator thinking about adding Iran as a destination to your tour list, there might be a long list of different topics that you have to know before preparing your travel itinerary to Iran.
 There may also be many questions in your mind, and sometimes it is hard to find the right answer or source of information altogether.
 So, you had better know about some useful tips before traveling to Iran.
 Questions about how to get an Iran visa, when is the best time for traveling to Iran, what to visit in Iran, how to wear as a female traveler in Iran, and how and where to exchange currency in Iran are some of the questions that come first to the first-time travelers’ minds.
 In this travel advice and post, we create the most popular topics that you have to know to lead you through a good path for preparing your package for this authentic traveling destination.
 Here read about the ten essential tips for traveling to Iran: 1.
 Visa Information 2.
 Covid Latest Information and Travel Requirements 3.
 Iran Weather and Climate for Traveling 4.
 Iran Best Tourist Destinations 5.
 Iran’s Most Famous UNESCO Sites for Visit 6.
 Classic Iran – Famous Traveling Route for First Visitors: 7.
 Best Time to Visit Iran 8.
 Best Traveling Time for Different Activities 9.
 Dress Code 10.
-Iran Currency (Iranian Rials) For more general information,
+Iran Currency (Iranian Rials)

 Ten Useful Tips for Traveling to Iran As one of the ancient cradles of civilization, Iran is a vast country embracing various climatic conditions, ethnic groups, and cultures.
-The variety in attractions, landscapes, traditions, customs, and activities is so amazing that may make you bewildered.
-If you wish to travel to Iran for the first
+The variety in attractions, number of UNESCO Sites, landscapes, traditions, customs, and activities is so amazing that may make you bewildered.
+If you wish to travel to

 Iran Top 10 Off the Beaten Paths You Should Visit!
 Iran is a vast country with a wealth of impressive tourist attractions.
 You will be amazed at the long list of famous destinations on the Classical Route of Iran, the UNESCO world heritage sites, the most famous Off the Beaten Track villages, and the most

 Iran 5 Best Touristic Destinations In this article, you can read about Iran best touristic destinations and all the activities you can do in them in detail.
-Iran, with 27 UNESCO world heritage sites, (as of September 2023), is the tenth country in the world with regard to the number of such sites.
+These tourist cities are in the most popular travel itinerary of travellers during the spring season and is on the Best Iran Tours list.
+Iran has proudly secured its place among the top 10 countries with the most UNESCO World Heritage Sites, a remarkable achievement that highlights its rich cultural and natural heritage.
+Iran, with 28 UNESCO world heritage sites, (as of JULY 2024), is the tenth country in the world with regard to the number of such sites.
 Contrary to the perception of many tourists who haven’t read about Iran, it’s too much to even see its major highlights in a month.
 For this reason, most travelers prefer to make the main touristic cities of the country their main priority which includes Tehran, Kashan, Esfahan, Yazd, and Shiraz.
 Also, Lonely Planet’s travel guide book, which is a reference for many travelers, has chosen these cities for Iran’s first-time visitors.
 Also, Lonely Planet uses the term “CLASSIC” to describe a short travel itinerary for each country where travelers wish to visit a famous site.
 CLASSIC IRAN route is an overland journey that includes the main 5 urban tourist destinations of Tehran, Kashan, Esfahan, Yazd, and Shiraz with 7 UNESCO World Heritage Sites along with a couple of other attractions on the route.
 You need two weeks to visit these 5 major cities but depending on the holiday time you have available, the season of travel and your interests, you may want to extend your visit to see more attractions or even if time is a problem, make it shorter.
-Along with the historical and cultural attractions of this major cities, this route is one of the most popular tourist routes in Iran for photography trip.
-An example trip for photography in this direction is Iran's classic photography Trip.
-It’s necessary to be aware of Iran’s high and low seasons to enable you to create a successful travel itinerary according to the weather.
-In the guide
+Along with the historical and cultural attractions of this major cities, this route

 Iran 5 Best Touristic Destinations In this article, you can read about Iran best touristic destinations and all the activities you can do in them in detail.
-Iran, with 27 UNESCO world heritage sites, (as of September 2023), is the tenth country in the world with regard to the number of such sites.
-Contrary to
+These tourist cities are in the most popular travel itinerary of travellers during the spring season and is on the Best Iran Tours list.
+Iran has proudly secured

 South West of Iran The video is about a special expedition journey to south west of Iran with Adventure Iran colleagues who came from France.
 They had two intensive weeks starting from the capital and after having cooking classes in Tehran, took a first class night train to Shiraz.
 Our guests have been to Iran before and they explored Iran Classic destinations, So on this trip they visited some unexplored parts of Shiraz and had another cooking class to learn Shirazian Traditional foods.
 From there they continued their journey towards Bishapur which was an ancient city in Sassanid Persia and the Ruins of Shapour Palace.
 The ruins and the site were registered on the list of UNESCO sites in 2018, and then continued towards Bushehr which is one of the unreachable Off the Beaten Tracks in Iran and spent a couple of nights there.
 The fish market, old Bazaar and historical part of the town with exceptional architecture are the most attractive parts of the city that needed to be visited.
 They continued the trip through the coastal road towards the west and visited a lot of attractions on their way to Genaveh.
 The amazing view of the Persian Gulf, the date trees and Siraaf town (Iran’s historical sea port) were some of the places they saw.
 In Genaveh they had a boat trip through the sea port and saw a couple of old boats which were for fishing and the old fresh market is one of the must see in this region.
 They also had an unforgettable trek through a canyon near the beach which was superb as it had an amazing view of the sunset on the Persian Gulf.
-With a night bus towards Ahvaz and a short ride they reached Shooshtar which is famous for its Historical
+With a night bus towards Ahvaz and a short ride they reached Shooshtar which is famous for

 South West of Iran The video is about a special expedition journey to south west of Iran with Adventure Iran colleagues who came from France.
 They had two intensive weeks starting from the capital and after having cooking classes in Tehran, took a first class night train to Shiraz.
 Our guests have been to Iran

 Iranian UNESCO Site of Hawraman (Uramanat) Hawraman (or Uramanat) is the name of a historical valley located in the mountains shared between the two provinces of Kurdistan and Kermanshah in the west of Iran.
 Uraman is the Kurdish word for Hawraman which is pronounced Huraaman.
 Generally, in different parts of Iran, it is called Uraman, Uraaman, or Avroman.
 It means the land of Ahura Mazda (the supreme god in ancient Iranian religion) in ancient Persian language.
 It is also the name of the mountainous region of Hawraman valley.
 In June 2021, The Cultural Landscape of Hawraman/Uramanat was inscribed on the UNESCO World Heritage List as the 26th tangible cultural heritage of Iran at the 44th session of the UNESCO World Heritage Committee.
 This valley, unknown for many years, is one of the main natural/historical attractions of the west of Iran.
 Along with the long history of the region and Kurdish people, the valley has many villages which have unique stair-like architecture.
 The villages are special in the way the rural areas house many dense and step-like rows of accommodation in such a way that the roof of each house forms the yard of the upper one, making it an exceptional sight to see.
 The rich culture of the Hawramani people which is famous for their hospitality is one of the other attractions of Uramanat and makes this destination different from other regions.
 Since 3000 BCE Kurdish tribes have inhabited the region and lived on the economy based on agro-pastoral activities in this valley.
 Kurdish people are famous for being the tough guys and they are used to live and survive in the mountains for many years.
-Hawraman or Uramanat is in the heart of the Zagros Mountains range, one of the two main mountain ranges of Iran, where there
+Hawraman or Uramanat is in the heart of the Zagros Mountains range, one of the two main mountain ranges of Iran, where

 Iranian UNESCO Site of Hawraman (Uramanat) Hawraman (or Uramanat) is the name of a historical valley located in the mountains shared between the two provinces of Kurdistan and Kermanshah in the west of Iran.
 Uraman is the Kurdish word for Hawraman which is pronounced Huraaman.
 Generally, in different parts of Iran, it is called

 Trans-Iranian Railway 25th Iranian UNESCO World Heritage site (Reg.
 June 2021) One of the forgotten tourist attractions in Iran was traveling by train and passing through scenic areas with different climates and spectacular sceneries.
 Thanks to joining the UNESCO World Heritage List in June 2021 with the help of Iran's Cultural Heritage Organization, it can be brought back to life.
 Iran has many routes on its railway lines, with each of them having different historical, cultural, and tourism aspects, connecting all cities and villages of this vast country differently.
 One of the lines that is of great global importance is the Trans-Iranian Railway which is the northeast to the southwest line connecting the Caspian Sea to the Persian Gulf.
 The length of this long railway is about 1,394 km, which is one of the most strategic railways in Iran, passing through four completely different climatic regions, including the Caspian Sea, the huge forests of Hyrcanian (UNESCO Natural site), Iran Mountain ranges (Alborz and Zagros ranges), rivers, highlands, plains and a desert (Dasht-e Kavir), Persian Caravanserai in the Ancient Silk Road and ending in the Persian Gulf which is a totally different story from all of the mentioned climates.
 Along with this climate change, the diversity of ethnicities, cultures, customs, traditions, and languages of all these regions are highlights of this long route, especially for travelers who are interested in getting in touch with the locals and curious about new cultures and lifestyles.
 The Trans-Iranian railways construction started in 1927 and ended in 1938.
 It is famous for its vastness and the workmanship required to overcome the difficulties along the way.
 It was a joint work between the Iranians and 43 contractors from all around the world.
-They made about 174 large bridges, 224 tunnels (and 11 spiral tunnels), and 186
+They made about 174 large bridges, 224 tunnels (and 11 spiral tunnels), and

 Trans-Iranian Railway 25th Iranian UNESCO World Heritage site (Reg.
 June 2021) One of the forgotten tourist attractions in Iran was traveling by train and passing through scenic areas with different climates and spectacular sceneries.
 Thanks to joining the UNESCO World Heritage List in June 2021 with the help of Iran’s Cultural Heritage Organization, it can